What you'll learn

 - No prior knowledge of metacognitive therapy or metacognition is required

-Metacognitive Therapy is highly effective at reducing worry and rumination and proven to reduce anxiety, PTSD, OCD and depression.
-In this course, we will learn what MCT is, how it works, how to use it in practice and how to apply it to each condition.
+Metacognitive Therapy is highly effective at reducing worry and rumination and is proven to reduce anxiety, PTSD, OCD and depression.

 No prior knowledge of MCT or metacognition is required.
 An understanding of CBT or other counselling skills would be useful to understand how MCT differs from other therapies, along with a willingness to learn some challenging material.
 You will be supported throughout the course by a variety of learning styles and can ask questions at any point.